joriswitstok/reionised-bubbles-tutorial/README.md

 This repository contains all course material, including three ipython notebooks to be followed alongside the exercise sheet.
 The pre-existing code only serves as a starting point, feel free to adjust it as you see fit.

 Working on GitHub, you can fork this repository and create a [codespace](https://github.com/features/codespaces).
-On your local machine, you can obtain all material in this repository directly with `git` on the command line:
+Alternatively, having navigated to a suitable directory on your local machine, you can obtain all material in this repository directly with `git` on the command line:
 ```
 git clone https://github.com/joriswitstok/reionised-bubbles-tutorial.git
 ```